adritarahman/Automation-Project-2/README.md

 To complete a purchase journey with a valid user id.

 1.Logging in with a valid user id.

-2.Adding products to cart
+2.Adding products to cart.

 3.Verifying products name and total price in cart.

 4.Resetting the app state and logging out.

 Task 3:
 To complete the purchase journey with a valid user id.

 1.Logging in with a valid user id.

 2.filtering the products by name (Z to A).

 3.Adding the first product to cart.

 4.Verifying product name and total price in cart.

 5.Resetting the app state and logging out.

 Tools and Frameworks Used:

-Testing Framework: WebdriverIO
+1.Testing Framework: WebdriverIO

-Reporting: Allure Reporter
+2.Reporting: Allure Reporter

-Language: JavaScript
+3.Language: JavaScript

 Notes:
 Ensure the e-commerce app is running before executing the tests.